Kietpawpan/chatBot/README.md

 # chatBot
-Prototype chatbot of MNRE Service Link Center
+This is a prototype chatbot of MNRE Service Link Center.
+Click here to see it.

 ## Credit
-The code is modified from https://github.com/Varshithvhegde/chatbot
+Varshith V Hegde wrote the original chatbot code, available at https://github.com/Varshithvhegde/chatbot.